rcpsilva/Transferability/Docs/ShrinkageBasedH-metric.md

 ## Example

-Certainly!
-Let’s walk through a simplified example of calculating the shrinkage-based H-score \(H_\alpha(f)\) by hand.
-We'll simplify the calculations and use small dimensions to keep everything comprehensible.

 ### Simplified Example Setup

 Imagine a scenario where we have a feature space with 2 features and samples from two classes: